PardeepChahar/simple-java-maven-app-master/README.md

-# This project has webhook enabled
+# This project has webhook configured
 # simple-java-maven-app

 This repository is for the